tqec/topologiq/benchmark/README.md

 - unique_run_id: the unique identifier for the specific run of the full algorithmic flow,
 - run_success: whether the process was successful, i.e., it produced a complete lattice surgery/space-time diagram of the original circuit,
 - circuit_name: the name of the circuit,
+- num_input_nodes: the number of spiders in the input ZX graph,
+- num_input_edges: the number of spiders in the input ZX graph,
 - len_beams: the length of the beams used for the specific run,
 - num_input_nodes_processed: the number of nodes in the original/input ZX graph that were processed successfully,
 - num_input_edges_processed: the number of edges in the original/input ZX graph that were processed successfully,